6th Annual Women in Construction & Project Development

 Kavya, a licensed Architect in India, moved to ME in 2012 and is working to familiarize herself with the construction practices in the US.
 She hopes to receive a license to practice architecture, and build sustainably.
 Kavya finds herself in places filled with creative energy.
 She enjoys dancing, painting, cartooning and is really looking forward to advancement in teleportation technology so that she can be at any place, at any given time.

 FOUNDER, PRESIDENT, OWNER,

 Ten years after becoming the sole owner of Thompson Johnson Woodworks, a residential construction company in Portland ME that specializes in distinctive, high-performance homes and quality renovations, Heather continues to bring her personal touch, high energy, and collaborative outlook to forming a business structure that attracts and challenges individuals to be great on their own and even greater as part of a team.
 A native MEr who flirted with the West Coast while getting a BA in Sculpture at UC Santa Cruz.
 Heather raised her family on Peaks Island, a year-round, island community just off Portland.

 Mary Costigan –

 Calm under pressure, dependable, and a true advocate for her clients, Mary is an experienced municipal and environmental law counselor.
 Having worked in the public sector for years before joining Bernstein Shur, she has a firsthand understanding of the issues faced by municipal and state employees and boards—and how to help her clients confront them.
 Her most recent public sector position was associate corporation counsel to the City of Portland, where she advised the city staff and council on waterfront redevelopment and rezoning, among other projects, and was a resource for numerous committees—Energy and Environmental Sustainability and Community Development Committees, to name a few.
-Outside of the office, she teaches a Municipal Law Course at the University of Maine School of Law.
+Outside of the office, she teaches a Municipal Law Course at the University of ME School of Law.